Apr

 Register Now!

-Please note: this session will be recorded, archived, and made available publicly on BCcampus.ca.
-By participating in this session, you acknowledge you are aware your participation will be recorded and the recording will be openly available.
+This notice is to inform you that this session will be recorded, archived, and shared with course registrants.
+By participating in this session, you acknowledge that your participation in this session will be recorded and the recording will be made available to other course participants.

 Mon